Skip to main content

 Contents

-Making a referral to the police and / or the attorney general
+Making a referral to the police and / or the Attorney General

-• Making a referral to the police and / or the attorney generalMaking a referral to the police and / or the attorney general
+• Making a referral to the police and / or the Attorney GeneralMaking a referral to the police and / or the Attorney General

 The above list of relevant factors is not intended to be exhaustive.
-But it should be enough to indicate that referrals to the Police and/or the Attorney General by the JFSC will be judged on their merits, on a case-by-case basis, and will not be made on every occasion a criminal offence is identified.
-For example, in instances where a minor breach of the Money Laundering Order is identified, it may be more appropriate to oversee the implementation of an effective remediation program by the Registered Person without referring the matter to the Police and/or the Attorney General.
-However, failure to rectify that minor breach (or breaches) of the Money Laundering Order, may result in a referral to the Police and/or the Attorney General.
+But it should be enough to indicate that referrals to the police and/or the Attorney General by us will be judged on their merits, on a case-by-case basis, and will not be made on every occasion a criminal offence is identified.
+For example, where we identify a negligent contravention of the Money Laundering (Jersey) Order 2008, it may be appropriate for us to oversee the implementation of an effective remediation programme and/or to otherwise use our regulatory powers, without referring the matter to the police and/or the Attorney General.

 • Accessibility